iankunneke/2015--SUMMER--iOS/00--This-is-Heavy/README.md

   * [ ] `TIY-Assignments`
   * [ ] `Fork-and-Spoon`
   * [ ] Attached image from the Dash preference pane for installed docsets
+* [ ] A completed Counter app project, added to your TIYAssignments repo

 ## Extracurricular Activities